dojo/docs/welcome.rst

   * `dojo.declare <dojo/declare>`_

-    Creates a constructor using a compact notation for inheritance and prototype extension.
+    Creates a constructor using a compact notation for inheritance and prototype extension

   * `dojo.Deferred <dojo/Deferred>`_

+    Encapsulates a sequence of callbacks in response to a value that may not yet be available

   * `dojo.event <dojo/event>`_

     * `dojo.keys <dojo/keys>`_